18F/uswds-jekyll/README.md

 1. Clone this repo

-1. Check the version of USWDS in `package.json` — update to the newest version if necessary.
+1. Check the version of USWDS in `package.json` — update to the newest version if necessary, and sync its new files to the theme.

-> `npm install uswds@latest --save-dev`

-1. Setup USWDS and sync the proper USWDS files to the theme.

-> `npm run setup-uswds`
+> `rake update`

 1. Start Jekyll to preview the effects of your changes.
 This will build the Jekyll site, watch the Sass files, and recompile the Sass when there are changes.